elkindnet/codedesign-small-business/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/elkindnet/codedesign-basic-element/issues) here on GitHub or leave a comment on the [template overview page at Code|Design](http://codedesign.elkind.net/themes/basicelement/).
+[Open a new issue](https://github.com/elkindnet/codedesign-basic-element/issues) here on GitHub or leave a comment on the [template overview page at Code/Design](http://codedesign.elkind.net/themes/basicelement/).

 ## Creator

-Code|Design was created by and is maintained by **Jeny Elkind**, [elkind.net](http://elkind.net/).
+Code/Design was created by and is maintained by **Jeny Elkind**, [elkind.net](http://elkind.net/).

 * https://github.com/jenyelkind
 * https://elkind.net